johnreylleva/My-Personal-Portfolio-/README.md

     <section>
       <h2 class="section-title"><i class="fas fa-user-astronaut"></i> About Me</h2>
       <div class="about-text">
-        I am a dedicated first-year BSIT student at <strong>Our Lady of the Sacred Heart College of Guimba</strong>, deeply passionate about technology and how it shapes the future.
+        I am a dedicated first year BSIT student at <strong> Our Lady of the Sacred Heart College of Guimba</strong>, deeply passionate about technology and how it shapes the future.
-        My curiosity drives me to explore the intersection of logic, creativity, and user experience — from coding interactive applications to designing seamless digital interfaces.
+        My curiosity drives me to explore the intersection of logic, creativity, and user experience from coding interactive applications to designing seamless digital interfaces.
         I believe that software should not only function flawlessly but also inspire and empower its users.
-As I progress in my IT journey, I strive to master both front-end craftsmanship and backend problem-solving, turning innovative ideas into meaningful, real-world solutions.
+As I progress in my IT journey, I strive to master both front end craftsmanship and backend problem-solving, turning innovative ideas into meaningful, real world solutions.
       </div>
     </section>
     <section>